Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Pincher's Pro Tip

 Start the transfer process early.
-Contact your warranty provider as soon as you list your home — not at closing.
-Some providers require notification before closing is complete, and missing the deadline can void the transfer entirely.
+Contact your warranty provider as soon as you list your home, not at closing.
+Many providers require notification before or at closing, and missing the 15-to-30-day post-closing window can void the transfer entirely.

 Smart Savings Made Simple!